-- 1) To be entitled to receive a MSc Degree Cum Laude the average of all exams must be 8.00 or above.
-No marks below 7 are allowed.
-The MSc Thesis must have a mark of 9 or higher. - 2) Only students who have fulfilled the above and have attended the common courses of their Master's programme (including common courses offered at partner universities of Joint Education Programmes) are entitled to receive their MSc Degree Cum Laude. - 3) A Cum Laude MSc Degree is only awarded after discussion by the Examination Board.
-In special cases, the Examination Board can deviate from the requirements for a Cum Laude MSc Degree. - 4) Students who have made changes in the formal curriculum of their Master's programme (exemptions) that affect more than 28 EC study load are not entitled to receive a MSc Degree Cum Laude.
+- 1) To be entitled to receive a MSc Degree Cum Laude the average grade, as defined in 4.1-16, must be 8.00 or above.
+No grades below 7.0 are allowed.
+The MSc Thesis must have a grade of 9.0 or higher. - 2) Only students who have fulfilled the above and have attended the common courses of their Master's programme (including common courses offered at partner universities of Joint Education Programmes) are entitled to receive their MSc Degree Cum Laude. - 3) A Cum Laude MSc Degree is only awarded after discussion by the Examination Board.
+In special cases, the Examination Board can deviate from the requirements for a Cum Laude MSc Degree. - 4) Students who obtained 28 EC for courses that are not graded are not entitled to receive an MSc Degree Cum Laude.